Morpho-lang/morpho-cli/README.md

 # morpho-cli

-A Terminal app for the [morpho language](https://github.com/Morpho-lang/morpho).
+A terminal app for the [morpho language](https://github.com/Morpho-lang/morpho).
 Improved unicode support requires an external library e.g. [libgrapheme](https://libs.suckless.org/libgrapheme/) or [libunistring](https://www.gnu.org/software/libunistring/).

+Like morpho itself, Morpho-cli is released under an MIT license (see LICENSE.txt for details).
+See the main morpho repository for information about contributing etc. Please report any issues or feature requests about the morpho-cli terminal app specifically here: suggestions for improvement are very welcome.

 To install, clone this repository: